 There are also towns nearby with hostels and guesthouses to rest your head for a night.
 Hof is located in between Svinafell and Jökulsárlón, or if you want to continue driving on from the lagoon, guesthouses and hostels line the ring road.

 As I mentioned before, it would be a great idea to spread out this trip to the glacier lagoon, because there is so much to experience on the way there.
 For starters, your trip takes you past the Golden Circle, Iceland’s most famous tourist route.
-It consists of three main stops: Þingvellir National Park, Gullfoss Waterfall and Geysir Geothermal Area.
+It consists of three main stops: Þingvellir National Park which is one of Iceland's 3 national parks, Gullfoss Waterfall and Geysir Geothermal Area.
 There are many other wonderful sights along the route, and the drive itself takes about three hours, not including stops.
 You could either cut in and out of the Circle route on your way to the lagoon, or complete the whole Circle as a separate excursion.

 This incredible waterfall, found about 130km (80 miles) from the capital, only a short detour from Route 1, is a particularly special water feature in Iceland.
 It’s 60 meters (200 feet) high and is one of the only waterfalls in Iceland that you can walk behind.
 Bring your hiking boots and a rain jacket, and prepare to get a little wet as you experience the waterfall from all angles.
 The waterfall is only really safe to walk behind in the summer months; in the winter it’s a little too slippery.
 This landmark became world-famous when it featured in Justin Bieber’s music video for his song “I’ll Show You” in 2015.